When a 261 metric ton airplane lands or a medivac helicopter is headed to the hospital—that is no time for a critical component to fail.

 Go with a partner who knows what it takes to bond quality parts for aerospace applications.

-MTI’s manufacturing services solves difficult challenges daily.
+MTI’s Contract Services solves difficult challenges daily.
 For customized parts, or the machines that make them, you can rely on us.
-Whether you’re designing helicopter rotorshafts, beveled gear assemblies, or anything in between—we can build a machine to make your part, make your part for you, or help you make your part even better.
+Whether you’re designing helicopter rotor shafts, beveled gear assemblies, or anything in between—we can build a machine to make your part, make your part for you, or help you make your part even better.

 Want to learn more?